mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/networking/load-balancing-vips/index.md

 ---

-DC/OS provides an east-west layer-4 load balancer (Minuteman) that enables multi-tier microservices architectures.
+Mesosphere&reg; DC/OS&trade; provides an east-west layer-4 load balancer (Minuteman) that enables multi-tier microservices architectures.
 It acts as a TCP layer-4 load balancer and leverages load-balancing features within the Linux kernel to achieve near line-rate throughputs and latency.

 The features include:
 - Distributed load balancing of applications.